unclebrod/ReviewsByGenre/README.md

 # Hypothesis
 While I explored all of the data I received across all genres (see below for my EDA), I keyed in on the available reviews for rap albums.
 I compared rap to all other genres.
 I had no specific theories on the genres from which rap would be different, but I felt that there had to be differences with at least a handful.

-H<sub>0</sub>: The mean album review score from rap and each other genre, respectively, is the same H<sub>A</sub>: The mean album review score from rap and each other genre, respectively, is different
+* H<sub>0</sub>: The mean album review score from rap and each other genre, respectively, is the same
+* H<sub>A</sub>: The mean album review score from rap and each other genre, respectively, is different

-These analyses were completed using a Welch's t-test between rap and each genre respectively to account for the differences in sample size.
+These analyses were completed using a two-tailed Welch's t-test between rap and each genre respectively to account for the differences in sample size.
 All genres analyzed had a sample size of at least 37.
 I used an alpha of 0.05 with a Bonferroni correction to account for familywise errors across the 24 tests completed.

+# Data
+I scraped all data from [Metacritic](https://www.metacritic.com/browse/albums/genre/date/alt-country), which conveniently has a "Browse by Genre" page.
+All available data from all available genres were collected, except for "comedy" and "psychedelic" due to limited data.
+My webscraper uses Beautiful Soup, and while collecting this data it stores it dynamically into a MongoDB database.
+I collected the scores (called Metascores by the site), album titles, artists, and dates.
+Each genre was placed into its own collection.

+Upon completion, I used an SFTP to grab all of this data, and using PyMongo & Pandas I converted the collections into dataframes for easy manipulation.

+In total, I collected 16,604 rows of data across genres.
+My analysis focuses entirely on the Metascore values.

 # Exploratory Data Analysis